Cathalinaheart/AO3-Tone-Marks/README.md

 ## Issues
 If you spot an issue like missing tone marks, please let me know either by submitting an issue here or reaching out to me on twitter/tumblr @cathalinaheart or via email cathalinaheart {at} gmail.com.

+###### Currenlty known
+- The Download, Chapter Index and Bookmark button do not work while the script is running

 ## Other
 ###### Underline Replacements